openplanttools/imodeljs-apps/README.md

 # In Development PlantView application

+## Current TODO
+1. Manually pick which project to view -Nick In Progress, dependant on 5
+2. Display only relevant documents in tree. - Zach in progress!!
+3. Automatically update on changes.
+4. Formatting/updating viewer relative to model that is chosen. - Zach in progress!!
+5. Convert backend to be entirely electron/desktop based. - nick **Done**
+6. Be able to edit properties in the viewer.

 ## Development Setup

 1. If you do not have a ProjectWise Project, register a sample one.
 Otherwise, you can skip this step.